EDC – What’s in your pockets?

 At that point, I knew I would not carry the Leatherman every day and so it would not be an EDC for me.
 (Into my EEDC bag it went.)
 But I knew that having some sort of little multi-tool could be very helpful and handy at some point in the future.

 Instead, I carry a little Kershaw key chain multi-tool attached to my car keys.
 It was a part of a set I when I purchased a different Kershawn knife.
-I don’t think Kershaw sells them individually, but here is one that is pretty comparable.

 It stays on my key chain, is a little less than two inches long, and weighs less than 2 ozs.